-The IRS provides several deductions for medical co-pay and premiums - exempting you from federal tax.
+The IRS provides several self-employed tax deductions for medical co-pay and premiums - exempting you from federal tax.
 You can even receive a standard deduction for things such as contacts, glasses, and breast pumps.

 With that in mind, here are some expenses that are tax-deductible: